bec-archer/SR80-Manuals/user-manual.md

 Items with the READY badge also have a warm orange tint on the card so they stand out.

 Tap any card to open the item detail view with actions for whatever the item needs next.

+**Flagged customers:** If the item belongs to a flagged customer or company, you'll see an amber warning banner at the top of the item detail view with the flag reason.
+Techs can also flag customers directly from the item detail if they notice something off — tap **Flag Customer** and enter a reason.
+Only admins can remove flags.
+See [Flagging a Customer](#flagging-a-customer) for the full rundown.

 Pull down to refresh the queue.
 The grid adapts automatically when you rotate the iPad between landscape and portrait.